Snowpark ML Modeling: ML Model Development¶

 andpredict

-methods in Snowpark ML return a DataFrame containing all of the columns from the DataFrame passed to the method, with the output from the prediction stored in additional columns.
-(You can transform in place by specifying the same input and output column names or drop the input columns by passingdrop_input_cols = True
+methods return a DataFrame containing all of the columns from the DataFrame passed to the method, with the output from the prediction stored in additional columns.
+You can transform in place by specifying output column names that match the input column names, or drop the input columns by passingdrop_input_cols = True

 .)
 The scikit-learn, xgboost, and lightgbm equivalents return arrays containing only the results.Snowpark Python transformers do not have a